 Protecting Wetland Forests from Invasive Species

-One project is underway to identify a resilient tree to replace the ill-fated ash.
+The Takeaway: One project is underway to identify a resilient tree to replace the ill-fated ash.

 The emerald ash borer is an invasive insect that has killed millions of ash trees in the Great Lakes region over the past decade.
 Natural resource managers in Wisconsin are particularly concerned about the resulting domino effect on riverine wetland forests, as less trees can result in more flooding, which in turn leads to an increase in shoreline erosion and water quality issues caused by higher volumes of sediment flowing into the river.